marsanatta/percentile-calculator/README.md

 5% response time in [5000, 10000] (ms)
 95% response time in [500, 5000] (ms)

-To generate the test case:
+To generate the new test cases:
 ```$java
 ./gradlew build
 ./gradlew genTestcase